tatey/tatey.com/_posts/2013-01-13-adding-and-removing-children-with-rails-nested-forms-and-angularjs.markdown

 ### Rails Nested Forms

-Some people might be suprised at my use of nested forms.
+Some people might be surprised at my use of nested forms.
 Nested forms can suck, and when they do its time to consider something else like an [intermediary view object](http://blog.codeclimate.com/blog/2012/10/17/7-ways-to-decompose-fat-activerecord-models/).
 But until you reach that point, nested forms are the quickest way to ship.